awsdocs/aws-cloudtrail-user-guide/doc_source/cloudtrail-create-a-trail-using-the-console-first-time.md

       To log data events for all Lambda functions in your AWS account, select **Log all current and future functions**\.
 This setting takes precedence over individual settings you configure for individual functions\.
 All functions are logged, even if all functions are not displayed\.
 **Note**
 If you are creating a trail for all Regions, this selection enables data event logging for all functions currently in your AWS account, and any Lambda functions you might create in any Region after you finish creating the trail\.
 If you are creating a trail for a single Region \(done by using the AWS CLI\), this selection enables data event logging for all functions currently in that Region in your AWS account, and any Lambda functions you might create in that Region after you finish creating the trail\.
 It does not enable data event logging for Lambda functions created in other Regions\.
-Logging data events for all functions also enables logging of data event activity performed by any user or role in your AWS account, even if that activity is performed on a function that belongs to another AWS account\.
+Logging data events for all functions also enables logging of data event activity performed by any IAM identity in your AWS account, even if that activity is performed on a function that belongs to another AWS account\.

    1. If you choose **Input function as ARN**, enter the ARN of a Lambda function\.
 **Note**